AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

   > Flatten Image

-#Installation Instructions
+# Installation Instructions #

-The Domemaster Photoshop Actions Pack is comptaible with Photoshop CS3 to CS6 on both Mac and Windows.
+The Domemaster Photoshop Actions Pack is compatible with Photoshop CS3 to CC on both Mac and Windows.

-##Step 1.
-Open the Actions Tab
+## Step 1.
+Open the Actions Tab ##

 Start by opening Adobe Photoshop.
 Navigate to the "Window" menu, and select the "Actions" menu item.

 ![Open the Actions Tab](Screenshots/1.install-window-actions-menu-item.png)

-##Step 2.
-Load the actions.
+## Step 2.
+Load the actions. ##

 Click on the Actions tab pop-up menu located at the top right of the actions tab.